-Always a leading program at Florida A&M University, the Environmental Sciences Institute, which was established in 1995 became the School of the Environment in 2011.
+A leading program at Florida A&M University, the Environmental Sciences Institute, which was established in 1995 became the School of the Environment in 2011.

 The FAMU School of the Environment offers students, government agencies, private sector companies, communities and other organizations a range of services.

-The National Oceanic and Atmospheric Administration (NOAA) Environmental Cooperative Science Center at FAMU’s School of Environment has helped increase the number of scientists from under-represented groups in the environmental, coastal, and oceanic sciences.
+The center has helped increase the number of scientists from historically underrepresented groups in environmental, coastal, and oceanic sciences.

-Of the 180 plus post-secondary student participants, the Environmental Cooperative Science Center (ECSC) has graduated 19 Ph.D. recipients, 41 master’s degree holders, and 56 bachelor’s degree recipients.
+Of the 180 plus student participants, the Environmental Cooperative Science Center (ECSC) has graduated 19 Ph.D. recipients, 41 master’s degree holders, and 56 bachelor’s degree recipients.

 The Centers will train students in earth system sciences and remote sensing technology, coastal and marine ecosystems, living marine resources, and atmospheric sciences & meteorology – all core science fields for NOAA.

 What cooperative agreement awards support:

-increasing the number of college graduates with STEM degrees who are qualified to solve today’s environmental and technological challenges;
+- Increasing the number of college graduates with STEM degrees who are qualified to solve today’s environmental and technological challenges

-working with NOAA to contribute science, resource management, social science solution to real world problems.
+- Working with NOAA to contribute science, resource management, social science solution to real-world problems.

+The long-term goal is to increase the number of students, particularly from underrepresented communities, who attend Minority Serving Institutions and graduate with degrees in science, technology, engineering, and mathematics (STEM).
 These graduates will be diverse, well-trained and ready for the future NOAA workforce candidate pool.